Signs of Change

 Signs of Change is a progressive rock album by After the Fire.
-Released 1978, after attempting to get a record contract, the band got this made themselves at a time when this was all but unheard of.
-What was more of interest as that it sold out its initial 2000 copy run within two weeks with little or no media publicity.
-The band went on to change musical direction, leaving behind most of the progressive stylistic markers and redefining themselves as new wave.
+Released 1978, after attempting to get a record contract, the band self produced their debut at a time when this was uncommon.
+To their credit, it sold out its initial 2,000 copy run within two weeks with limited media publicity.
+The band went on to change their musical direction, leaving behind most of the progressive stylistic markers and redefining themselves as new wave.
 With a contract from Epic they went on to more success throughout the 1980s.

 They recorded mainly at ICC Studios in Eastbourne, England (engineers: Andy Kidd and Dave Aston).